Columbia/NYU Law Exchange Program

 - Columbia Law will distribute examination numbers to students at the exam room.
 NYU Law will notify students of their examination number via email, and students must bring their number to the exam.

 - Upon completion of the course, you must order a transcript from the visiting school to be sent to the Office of Academic Services at your home school.
 The course title and the credit hours will be recorded on your home school transcript.

 - You must show your home school ID at the visiting school to attend class, use the law library, take exams, or enter computer labs.
 Other services may not be available to visiting students.

-- If you are a May 2015 May Columbia Law School degree candidate, please make sure that you complete all requirements for the NYU Law class and a passing grade certification for the class be sent to Columbia Law School by May 18th.
+- If you are a May 2015 Columbia Law School degree candidate, please make sure that you complete all requirements for the NYU Law class and arrange for a passing grade certification for the class to be sent to Columbia Law School by May 18th.